val-town/vt/README.md

 ```
 Welcome to the Val Town CLI!

-  VT is a companion CLI to interface with Val Town vals.
+  VT is a companion CLI to interface with Val Town Vals.

   With this CLI, you can:
-  - Create and manage Val Town vals
+  - Create and manage Val Town Vals
   - Push and pull changes between your local system and Val Town
   - Watch a directory to keep it automatically synced with Val Town
   - And more!